My Approach to Learning Design

-This framework grounds bloom.ed’s work in a response to how learning is often designed and delivered.
-Traditional systems of teaching, training, and professional development can prioritize efficiency, compliance, or standardization at the expense of care, context, and human connection.
+This approach grounds bloom.ed’s work in a response to how learning is often designed and delivered — in classrooms, organizations, and creative spaces.
+Many conventional models prioritize efficiency, compliance, or standardization at the expense of care, context, and human connection.

-When curriculum, facilitation, or visioning is humanizing, something shifts.
-The work becomes clearer, more aligned, and easier for others to feel and trust.
+When learning design is humanizing, something shifts.
+The work becomes clearer, more aligned, and easier for others to trust.

 grounded